Sources PubMed Google Scholar ScienceDirect bioRxiv ClinicalTrials.gov SFARI Dissertations ESPE

 • The authors reviewed existing SETD5 literature in the context of prenatal genetic counseling.

-Relevance for families This case is relevant for families who received a SETD5 Syndrome diagnosis prenatally or who are considering reproductive planning with known SETD5 carrier status.
-It adds to the small but growing body of knowledge about what SETD5 Syndrome looks like before birth.
+This case may be most relevant for families who received a SETD5 Syndrome diagnosis before birth or who are thinking about future pregnancies with a known SETD5 variant in the family.
+It adds to the small but growing body of knowledge about what SETD5 Syndrome can look like before birth.

 SETD5 Identified as Associated With Congenital Kidney and Urinary Tract Anomalies

-What was studied: A large clinical exome sequencing study examined patients with congenital anomalies of the kidney and urinary tract (CAKUT) accompanied by additional clinical features.
-The goal was to identify genetic causes and expand the known phenotypic range of relevant genes.
+A large clinical study used whole exome sequencing, a type of genetic test that reads all the protein-coding genes, to examine patients with kidney and urinary tract differences present at birth who also had additional clinical features.
+The goal was to identify genetic causes and expand what was known about the range of features linked to relevant genes.

 • SETD5 was identified as a gene associated with increased risk of congenital kidney and urinary tract anomalies in this dataset.

-• This links SETD5 to a new organ system -- the urinary tract -- not prominently documented in prior SETD5 literature.
+• This links SETD5 to the urinary tract, an organ system not prominently documented in prior SETD5 literature.

 • This is an association finding from a broader genetic sequencing study, not a targeted SETD5 investigation.

-Relevance for families This is early-stage data.
-No formal screening guidelines for renal anomalies in SETD5 Syndrome have been established based on this finding.
+This is early-stage data.
+No formal guidelines for kidney screening in SETD5 Syndrome have been established based on this finding.

 SETD5 Variants Identified in Patients Referred for Cornelia de Lange Syndrome Evaluation

-What was studied: Researchers performed whole-genome sequencing on a cohort of patients referred for clinical evaluation of Cornelia de Lange Syndrome (CdLS), a rare genetic disorder that shares features with several other conditions.
-The goal was to identify the genetic cause in patients where standard targeted testing was negative or inconclusive.
+Researchers performed whole-genome sequencing on a group of patients who had been referred for clinical evaluation of Cornelia de Lange Syndrome (CdLS), a rare genetic disorder that shares features with several other conditions.
+The goal was to identify the true genetic cause in patients where standard targeted testing had not found an answer.

 • Pathogenic SETD5 variants were identified in a subset of patients in this CdLS cohort, contributing to the documented phenotypic overlap between SETD5 Syndrome and CdLS.